thesegunonakoya/thesegunonakoya/README.md

  </p>

 <h3 style="margin: 50px 50px 20px 50px" align="center">
-        <samp>I enjoy reading interesting documentations and figuring out how things work and playing sudoku makes me feel relaxed.
+        <samp>I enjoy going through interesting documentation and figuring out how things work.
 Here are some of the languages, technologies, and tools I have used and am proficient with:
         </samp>
 </h3>
   <p align="center">